axelarnetwork/axelar-contract-deployments/releases/stellar/2025-11-Stellar-Role-Transfers-Release-v1.0.0.md

 5. **No Action Required**: Contracts like `Upgrader`, `Multicall`, and `TokenUtils` are utility contracts without transferable ownership roles.
 The `deployer` field in these contracts is informational only.

-6. **Governance Contracts**: Ensure that the AxelarServiceGovernance contract addresses are deployed and operational in each environment before transferring ownership to them.
+6. **Governance Contracts**: The AxelarServiceGovernance contract is not yet ready on Stellar.
+The Contract Owner EOA is used as an interim solution.
+Once AxelarServiceGovernance is deployed and operational, ownership should be transferred from the Contract Owner EOA to AxelarServiceGovernance.

 7. **Multi-Signature Requirements**: Depending on the governance contract implementation, some operations may require multi-signature approval.
 Coordinate with the appropriate signers before executing transfers.